Torquato Cardilli

 His subsequent postings were to Baghdad, Iraq in 1974; to Tripoli, Libya in 1979; to The Hague, the Netherlands in 1982.
 In 1990, at age 48, he was appointed Ambassador to Tirana, in Albania.
-His subsequent postings as Italian Ambassador were to Tanzania and Comoros in (1993-1997), the Kingdom of Saudi Arabia (2000-2003) and Angola and the Republic of Sao Tomé and Principe (2005-2009).
+His subsequent postings as Italian Ambassador were to Tanzania and Comoros in (1993–1997), the Kingdom of Saudi Arabia (2000–2003) and Angola and the Republic of Sao Tomé and Principe (2005–2009).
 He retired in 2009 after a career spanning 42 years, of which 31 were spent abroad.
-In addition to Italian, he speaks and writes, Arabic, English, French and Spanish fluently.
+Ambassador Cardilli is a polyglot: in addition to Italian, he speaks and writes, Arabic, English, French and Spanish fluently.

+While studying Arabic in Jerusalem in 1964, Torquato Cardilli privately converted to Islam.
+However, this only became public nearly four decades later, during his tenure as Ambassador to Saudi Arabia when Saudi media initially erroneously reported Cardilli had just converted in Saudi Arabia.

 He is the father of Darianna Cardilli, a documentary filmmaker.
-While studying Arabic in Jerusalem in 1964 he converted to Islam.
-However, this only became public during his tenure as Ambassador to Saudi Arabia when Saudi media initially erroneously reported Cardilli would have just converted in Saudi Arabia.